illinoistech-itm/jhajek/itmt-430/project-tutorials/Getting-Started-IT-Operations/Readme.md

 [Hashicorp Terraform](https://terraform.io "webpage for Terraform") is a platform neutral way to programmatically deploy arbitrary numbers of instances from pre-made images.
 Packer will help make your templates, and Terraform helps you think in terms of deploying your application in total.
 Think of Terraform as Vagrant all grown up.

-### Examples and HCL Templates
+### Vault Templates

-Let us start by unpacking the first Packer Proxmox template, `proxmox-jammy-ubuntu-front-back-template` > [proxmox-jammy-ubuntu-front-back-template.pkr.hcl](https://github.com/illinoistech-itm/jhajek/blob/master/itmt-430/example-code/proxmox-cloud-production-templates/packer/proxmox-jammy-ubuntu-front-back-template/proxmox-jammy-ubuntu-front-back-template.pkr.hcl "webpage showing packer proxmox first template") then we will go over each section and explain it.
+Similar to the Vault-tooling-assignment, we are now going to create a Vault Server.
+Let us start by unpacking the first Packer Proxmox template under,: `vault-templates` > `packer` > `proxmox-noble-vault-template`.
 Most of it should look familiar to the Packer VirtualBox templates in the previous assignment.

 ### Packer Init Block